Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/windows_install_start_here/before_you_start_win/properties_file_win.md

 ---

-    title: Customize the initialize.properties file
+    title: "Customize the initialize.properties file"
-    linkTitle: 3.
-Customize the initialize.properties file
+    linkTitle: "3.
+Customize the initialize.properties file"
     weight: 160

----
-QQQ\_QQQ\_CHECK redid structure

-## About customizing the initialize.properties file

-A common practice is to create a copy of the <span class="code">`initialize.properties `</span> file, which is located in the downloaded installation package.
+---A common practice is to create a copy of the `initialize.properties ` file, which is located in the downloaded installation package.
 This gives you an initial intact version should you later need it.

-Customize the <span class="code">`initialize.properties `</span> file.
-Use the table below to help you with parameter settings; note that the <span class="code">`CryptoKey_Password`</span> is mandatory.
+Customize the `initialize.properties ` file.
+Use the table below to help you with parameter settings; note that the `CryptoKey_Password` is mandatory.
 Be sure that if you want to use special characters in a configuration file field, you protect the value by enclosing it in double quotation marks ("").

 > **Note**
 >